matthew-brett/msc_imaging/assessment_b_2018.md

     quality of your replication and replication report for the following features of the paper:

-    1. Replication of data from table 1, including hits, false alarms, d-prime and reaction times:  5 marks.
     1. Replication of group activation map and cluster table for OBJECTS \-
-         SCRAMBLED: 8 marks and WORDS \- REST: 8 marks.
+         SCRAMBLED: 10 marks and WORDS \- REST: 10 marks.
 See above for detail of mark allocation.
     1. Replication of average effects within regions of interest, from panel D of figure 2: 5 marks.
-    1. Replication of inter-subject variability in peak activation coordinates for the two comparisons of interest and their matching OFC locations (table 2): 9 marks.
+    1. Replication of inter-subject variability in peak activation coordinates for the two comparisons of interest and their matching OFC locations (table 2): 10 marks.
     1. Replicate calculation of peak to peak variability across runs, for each comparison of interest and their matching OFC locations.
 Show a histogram for each.
 Total is 10 marks.